 Upon graduation, students will be invited to a celebratory event at which we will honor all graduates and present several student awards.
 Student Service Awards are given to students who have participated in the Student Social Work Organization or who have been members of School committees (e.g., Curriculum Committee, Search Committee, MSW Admissions Committee).
 Academic achievement awards are given to the students with the highest GPAs.
-Each year we ask the graduating class to elect one of their classmates to say some words at the Award event.
-In addition, the Graduate School asks each unit to select an "outstanding" student who is then recognized in the program of the Hooding ceremony.
+Additionally, there is an Outstanding MSW Student Award.
+Students receiving this award are seen as leaders in the field of social work, who exemplify the values and ethics of the profession through excellence in scholarship, citizenship, and professional work in the community.